-We do not manufacture our products or the raw materials and rely instead on third-party suppliers and contract manufacturers.
-Many of the specialty fabrics used in our products are technically advanced textile products developed by third parties and may be available, in the short-term, from only one or a very limited number of sources.
-For example, our engineered warp knitting textiles, which are included in many of our products, are supplied to the manufacturers we use by a few major producers in Vietnam, such as Paiho Group.
-In 2021, all of our products were produced by less than 20 manufacturing suppliers.
-In addition, in 2021, all of our footwear products were manufactured in Vietnam, and some of our apparel styles were purchased from only a single manufacturer.
-These factors increase the risk of supply disruption, cost inflation, and our efforts to expand our supplier base may fail or be delayed.
-For example, while we intended in 2020 to commence footwear production in Indonesia, this project was temporarily postponed due to COVID-19, with production only commencing in early 2022.
+We do not manufacture our products or the raw materials used in our products and rely instead on third-party suppliers and contract manufacturers.
+Many of the specialty fabrics used in our products are technically advanced textile products developed by third parties and may be available from only one or a very limited number of sources.
+For example, our engineered warp knitting textiles, which are included in many of our products, are supplied to the manufacturers we use by a few major producers in Vietnam.
+In 2022, all of our products were produced by less than 20 manufacturing suppliers.
+In addition, in 2022, the majority of our footwear products were manufactured in Vietnam, and some of our apparel styles were purchased from only a single manufacturer.
+These factors increase the risk of supply disruption and cost inflation, and our efforts to expand our supplier base may fail or be delayed.

-If we experience significant increased demand, or need to replace an existing manufacturer, there can be no assurance that additional supplies of fabrics, other subcomponents or raw materials or additional manufacturing capacity will be available when required on terms that are acceptable to us, or at all, or that any supplier or manufacturer would allocate sufficient capacity to us in order to meet our requirements or fill our orders in a timely manner.
-We allocate production orders among our suppliers based on the contractor's capability, capacity and cost, but there is no assurance that we will be able to utilize capable contractors that have capacity at reasonable costs.
-Even if we are able to expand existing or find new manufacturing or fabric and other subcomponent sources, we may encounter delays in production and added costs as a result of the time it takes to train our suppliers and manufacturers in our methods, products and quality control standards.
+If we experience significant increased demand, or need to replace an existing manufacturer, there can be no assurance that additional supplies of fabrics, other subcomponents or raw materials or additional manufacturing capacity will be available when required on terms that are acceptable to us, or at all, or that any supplier or manufacturer would allocate sufficient capacity to us in order to meet our requirements or fill our orders in a timely manner or at all.
+We allocate production orders among our suppliers based on the contractor's capability, capacity and cost, but there is no assurance that we will be able to do so efficiently and effectively or that we will be able to utilize capable contractors that have capacity at reasonable costs.
+Even if we are able to expand existing, or find new, manufacturing or fabric and other subcomponent sources, we may encounter delays in production and added costs as a result of the time it takes to train our suppliers and manufacturers in our methods, products and quality control standards.
 Delays related to supplier changes could also arise due to an increase in shipping times if new suppliers are located farther away from our markets or from other participants in our supply chain.
-Any delays, interruption or increased costs in the supply of fabric and other subcomponents or manufacturing of our products could have an adverse effect on our ability to meet customer demand for our products and result in lower net sales and income from operations, both in the short and long term.
-For example, the accident in the Suez Canal in 2021 delayed our shipments, caused a loss of containers and goods in maritime transportation, and further increased our freight costs due to global freight congestion and container shortage.
+Any delays, interruption or increased costs in the supply of fabric and other subcomponents or manufacturing of our products could have an adverse effect on our ability to meet customer demand for our products and could result in lower net sales and income from operations, both in the short and long term.

 In addition, there can be no assurance that our suppliers and manufacturers will continue to provide fabrics, other subcomponents and raw materials or manufacture products that are consistent with our standards.
 We have occasionally received, and may in the future continue to receive, shipments of products that fail to conform to our quality control standards.
-In that event, unless we are able to obtain replacement products in a timely manner, we risk the loss of net sales resulting from the inability to sell those products and related increased administrative and shipping costs.
+In such event, unless we are able to obtain replacement products in a timely manner, we risk the loss of net sales resulting from the inability to sell those products and related increased administrative and shipping costs.
 Further, as we continue our journey to eliminate petroleum-based materials, there is an increased use of recycled materials and other innovative new and sustainable materials.
 For example, our 100% recyclable Cyclon shoe is made with over 50% bio-based material derived from castor beans.
 The use of innovative and sustainable materials without a long history of manufacture by our third-party suppliers increases the risk of higher manufacturing costs or that products that are manufactured may not be consistent with our standards.